Anyone who is interested in crosswords will know of Ximenes

 The idea is that N + anagram of ROMAN gives NORMAN (Wisdom)

-There are three serious errors here.
+There are several serious errors here.
 “Leading nationalist” does

 not, in any grammatical sense, convey the letter N. Far better would be “nationalists’ leader”, “leader